Archeb/teamspeak-telegram-bot-ts/README.md

     -   `/listuser`: Lists all online users on the TeamSpeak server.
     -   `/chat <message>`: Sends a global message to the TeamSpeak server.
     -   `/bind <TS UID>`: Binds your Telegram account to your TeamSpeak identity.
-    -   `/unbind`: Unbinds your Telegram account from your TeamSpeak identity.
 -   **Account Binding**:
     -   Links a Telegram user to a TeamSpeak Unique ID for enhanced notifications.
     -   **Mentions**: Mentions the bound Telegram user (`@`) in connect/disconnect/list notifications.